 My interests lie in applying state-of-the-art computational techniques to obtain new insights into the fundamental physics of soft-condensed matter.
-The rendering above, for example, is from an topological analysis (primitive-path analysis Science 2004) of the mesoscopic structure of a polymer liquid.
-By understanding how this structure responds to deformation, we can directly observe and start to understand the molecular origin of viscoelasticity.
+For example, the rendering above is from an topological analysis (primitive-path analysis Science 2004) of the mesoscopic structure of a polymer liquid before and after a deformation.
+By understanding how this structure responds to deformation, we can directly observe and start to understand the molecular origin of viscoelasticity in polymer materials.

-Computational methods are unique since they allow us to characterize microscopic molecular structure, emergent mesoscopic structure, and measure macroscopic material properties simultaneously.
-This is very difficult, if not impossible, to do experimentally for well characterized samples.
-With the insights gained from simulations, we develop a deeper understanding of the fundamental physics of soft-matter, we can very effectively examine the validity of state-of-the-art theories and experiments, and ultimately design materials with new and better properties.
+With the insights gained from simulations, we develop a deeper understanding of the fundamental physics of soft-matter, we can very effectively examine the validity of state-of-the-art theories and experimental analysis methods, and ultimately contribute to the design of new materials with novel properties.